 By Tanya Graham on 31 Jul 2017

-The summer holidays are upon us and with it, the annual panic of having to juggle
+The summer holidays may have come to an end and the panic of having to juggle

-work with the additional family commitments that come along with the long summer break.
-But work life balance isn’t just an issue that affects parents, many of us have commitments outside of work, whether it’s looking after elderly parents, voluntary work, education, pets or just your own health and wellbeing and striking the balance can sometimes feel impossible.
+work with the additional family commitments are over for another summer, however work life balance isn’t just an issue that affects parents, many of us have commitments outside of work, whether it’s looking after elderly parents, voluntary work, education, pets or just your own health and wellbeing and striking the balance can sometimes feel impossible.

 In a recent report by Lancaster University found flexible working will be the main way of working for a whopping 70% of organisations by 2020.
 If you can’t wait that long and your current organisation isn’t one of the 50% that currently offer flexible working, then maybe it’s time to start to look for an organisation that does.